 Electric lights actually produce more waste heat energy than daylighting for the equivalent lighting effect.
 This heat must be removed in warmer months through ventilation or air conditioning.
 Sunlight, on the other hand, is a cooler light.
 Reductions in cooling loads due to daylighting strategies often enable designers to downsize air conditioning systems, reducing the initial cost of equipment.
-High performance windows also help to minimize heat gain in warmer months.
+High performance windows also help to minimize heat gain in warmer months and heat loss in colder months.
 Although windows can create glare and skylights may cause overheating, properly designed daylighting strategies can reduce both lighting and cooling energy and control glare.